sharife/goldenthread-v2/site/content/_index.md

     subtitle: "*The Language of Wild Berries* Debuts as a Radio Play!"
     cta: Read More Now
     link: /productions/the-language-of-wild-berries/
+    text: >-
-    text: We're thrilled to announce that Naghmeh Samini's play, translated and directed by Torange Yeghiazarian, is Golden Thread's radio play debut!
+      We're thrilled to announce that Naghmeh Samini's play, translated and directed by Torange Yeghiazarian, is Golden Thread's radio play debut!
 The past, present, and future collide in the touching story of a couple’s annual road trips to the Caspian Sea in this rare glimpse into the lives of contemporary Iranians.

-Mark your calendar for the podcast release on Tuesday, October 6!
+      ***Mark your calendar for the podcast release on Tuesday, October 6!***
   - image: https://ucarecdn.com/0a9cd94e-3d4d-4d01-bda7-436b4b1f2508/
     subtitle: You Give Us Hope for the Future!
     cta: DONATE NOW!